Golf is as complicated as others claim it to be, and you can either trust them or find out for yourself.

 Whatever the case may be, do things your way and then resort to some advice later.

 Doing this will help you develop that natural feeling, which will only require a few tweaks here and there.

-Trying to follow what someone says early on in your golf adventure and you’ll see that things will feel very unnatural.
+Try to follow what someone says early on in your golf adventure, and you’ll see that things will feel very unnatural.

 The worst part about it all is that you can also get hurt.

 So do things naturally first and then seek advice from YouTube later.

 You never know, you might just have that natural golf swing that doesn’t need to be changed.

 4. Golf is Not Cheap